-Include on 2022 Form 8915-D any repayments you make before filing your 2022 return.
-See Amending Form 8915-D, later, for information on the years to which repayments made at other times can apply.
+Include on 2023 Form 8915-D any repayments you make before filing your 2023 return, but only if the repayments are made within the 3-year repayment period for the distribution.
+See Amending Form 8915-D, later, for information on the years to which repayments can apply.